Year in service: 1985-2019

 Project Goal(s): AAM: Continue relationships with missioners who previously served with Maryknoll Lay Missioners.
 FAB: Bring awareness about laity in mission, build bridges between USA Catholics and cultures and people Maryknoll Lay Missioners serve, make connections between peoples, churches and communities.

 Returned missioners are a great resource to promote Maryknoll Lay Missioners and recruit potential missioners.
 They are a valuable growing network and their support is essential to accomplish and expand Maryknoll Lay Missioners’ impact.
-AAM encourages the telling of laity in mission stories.
-Through sharing these lives of service and stories, Cecilia hopes that those interested in mission will feel moved to serve and help create a more compassionate world.
+AAM encourages the telling of stories of laity in mission.
+Through sharing these lives of service and stories, those interested in mission may feel moved to serve and help create a more compassionate world.

 Cecilia was born in Santiago, Chile.
 She has a Bachelor of Science in Occupational Therapy from the University of Chile in Santiago and a Master of Science in Family Counseling from Iona College in New Rochelle, NY.
 Cecilia was the Santiago Geriatric Hospital Occupational Therapy Department Director.
 She traveled on mission trips to isolated and rural Chile sectors.
 Cecilia served with the Assumptionists and Passionists.
 She met her husband, Sam Stanton, while he was a Holy Cross Lay Missioner in Chile.
 They married, came to the USA and lived and worked in Phoenix, AZ.
 Cecilia was the Spanish choir director at St. Augustine’s Parish and the Campus Minister at South Mountain College.